-The purpose of the Fontaine Research Travel Fellowship is to assist Fontaine Fellows who are presenting and/or attending conferences in their fields of study.
-Because fellowships are limited, applicants are encouraged to exhaust other sources of funding before soliciting the Fontaine Society.
+The purpose of the Fontaine Research Travel Fellowship is to assist Fontaine Fellows who are presenting and/or attending conferences in their fields of study and to support required research travel or other costs required to complete their dissertation research.
 In competitive circumstances, priority will be given to Fellows who will be presenting and who demonstrate the greatest need.